alikatgh/borgotsoi_logistics/README.md

 # Borgotsoi Logistics System
-A simple system to keep track of deliveries.
+A simple system to keep track of deliveries for small and medium businesses.

 # A roadmap